TWNorris/Coursera-Statistical-Inference-Project/README.md

 * Load the ToothGrowth data and perform some basic exploratory data analyses

-* Provide a basic summary of the data.
+* Provide a basic summary of the data

 * Use confidence intervals and/or hypothesis tests to compare tooth growth by supp and dose.
 (Only use the techniques from class, even if there's other approaches worth considering)